gp164/linux2-git/basic-commands/README.md

 #### Merge branch to master

-- Check status and verify that there i nothing to be committed
+- Check status and verify that there is nothing to be committed

-- See what branches are merged in master, for the moment, only maste rshould be displayed
+- See what branches are merged in master, for the moment, only master should be displayed

 - Checkout to master branch